 - Medications such as aspirin, ibuprofen, and muscle relaxers

 Gastroesophageal reflux disease is frequent and chronic acid reflux.
 GERD is a digestive disorder, whereas acid reflux is more of a symptom.

-Constant irritation of the esophagus by the stomach acid can induce nausea and vomiting.
-If you have an empty stomach, you will mostly be throwing up the stomach acid, which can appear as white or clear, foamy liquid.
+The constant irritation of the esophagus by the stomach acid can induce nausea and vomiting.
+If you have an empty stomach, you will mostly be throwing up the stomach acid, which can appear as a white or clear, foamy liquid.